AqwamCreates/DataPredict/docs/API/Models/ExpectationMaximization.md

 ExpectationMaximization is an unsupervised machine learning model that estimates the probability distribution of a dataset and assigns each data point to a cluster based on its most likely probability.

+## Stored Model Parameters

+Contains a table of matrices.

+* ModelParameters[1]: piMatrix.
+The rows represent the clusters.
+The columns represent the features.

+* ModelParameters[2]: meanMatrix.
+The rows represent the clusters.
+The columns represent the features.

+* ModelParameters[3]: varianceMatrix.
+The rows represent the clusters.
+The columns represent the features.

 ## Constructors

 ### new()